 What is a no-closing-cost mortgage?

-How does a no-closing-cost mortgage work?
+How do no-closing-cost mortgages work?

 There are generally two ways a no-closing-cost mortgage works:

 - Your lender pays the closing costs but charges you a higher interest rate.
 This is the opposite of paying for mortgage points to get a lower rate — instead, you accept a higher rate in exchange for a lender credit that’s applied to your costs.

 - You finance the closing costs by borrowing more.
 When lenders “roll costs into a loan,” they’re generally referring to increasing your loan amount and using the extra funds to pay your closing costs.
 This gives you a higher monthly payment but saves the cash you would’ve used for closing costs.

 There are some fees specific to government-backed loans that are routinely rolled into a purchase loan, regardless of whether you opt for a no-closing cost mortgage.
 These include: